jrseti/ts_auth0/README.md

 - Works with Python >= 3.8
 - Tested on MacOS
-- Not tested yet on Windows
+- Tested on Windows 11

 To start, you will need to request API access from Tradestation.
 See  https://api.tradestation.com/docs/faq#how-do-i-get-an-api-key.
 Baically you need to do the following: